ScottJWalter/tasker-youtube-pushover/README.md

 ## Installing

-As this is a [**Tasker Project**][20] file, with the profiles and tasks bundled up into a single XML file, installation is straightforward (assuming the prerequisites above have been satisfied), and can be performed in 2 ways:
+As this is a [**Tasker Project file**][20], with the profiles and tasks bundled up into a single XML file, installation is straightforward (assuming the prerequisites above have been satisfied), and can be performed in 2 ways:

 ### Method 1:  Via TaskerNet (easiest)